 The Elantra is relatively roomy, sparing with fuel, and features intuitive controls.
 The 2.0-liter four-cylinder returned an excellent 33 mpg overall in our tests but delivers leisurely acceleration and buzzes unpleasantly as revs increase.
 The Eco version feels more responsive but comes at a $3,000 price premium.
 Although handling is secure, there isn't much driving excitement.
 The ride is mostly unobjectionable, but sharp bumps tend to come through noticeably.
 Road noise is elevated as well.
 Inside, the front seats in our tested SE are short on lumbar support, though the power seat in the Limited is better.
-Active safety features and a Sport version with a 1.6-liter turbo four-cylinder are available, and a GT hatchback is new for 2018.
+Active safety features and a Sport version with a 1.6-liter turbo four-cylinder are available.
+New for 2018 is a GT hatchback version with taut, nimble handling.